-To take action regarding complaints received

-To settle any Ombudsman / Complaint Cases:

-- a) cases of alleged maladministration where there has not been a finding of maladministration by the Ombudsman - b) complaints that have been brought against the Council under any of its internal complaints procedures in conjunction with the Monitoring Officer - c) To approve compensation payments to remedy complaints in accordance with the Council's Complaints Procedure and Financial Regulations.
+- a.
+To take action regarding complaints received - b.
+To settle any Ombudsman / Complaints in cases:: - i. of alleged maladministration where there has not been a finding of maladministration by the Ombudsman - ii. where complaints that have been brought against the Council under any of its internal complaints procedures in conjunction with the Monitoring Officer